 Workplace EV charging infrastructure includes charging stations that are private and designated for employee use only.
-The majority of private workplace EVSE ports in the Station Locator are Level 2 (Figure 16), which is to be expected because employees use workplace chargers while they are parked at work for an extended period and therefore do not necessarily need rapid charging.
+The majority of private workplace EVSE ports in the Station Locator are Level 2 (Figure 17), which is to be expected because employees use workplace chargers while they are parked at work for an extended period and therefore do not necessarily need rapid charging.
+As previously noted, private workplace charging data are likely underrepresented in the Station Locator.